- TLDR

 This shift is driven by several key factors:

-• A broader move toward future-proofing family office operations against evolving regulatory, market, and generational needs
+- A broader move toward future-proofing family office operations against evolving regulatory requirements (which vary by jurisdiction), as well as changing market conditions and generational needs

 For single family offices and multi family offices alike, the shift toward digital infrastructure is essential to stay ahead.

 Despite increasing awareness of purpose-built tools, many family offices continue to face operational friction caused by outdated or misaligned systems.
-A significant number still rely heavily on spreadsheets and manual data handling — a reality confirmed by The Family Office Operational Excellence Report 2024, where 40% of respondents cited overreliance on spreadsheets and 38% reported challenges with manual data aggregation.
+A significant number still rely heavily on spreadsheets and manual data handling, a reality confirmed by The Family Office Operational Excellence Report 2025, where 42% of respondents still rely on spreadsheets, and around one-third continue to manually aggregate financial data.

 Here are the most pressing challenges: